hyperledger/anoncreds-spec/spec/w3c_representation.md

 W3C [Proofs (Signatures)](https://www.w3.org/TR/vc-data-model/#proofs-signatures) section requires including of `proof` property to express confirmation of the presentation's validity.

 As we described in the above section verifiable credentials can contain two proof entries (CL AnonCreds of Non-AnonCreds Data Integrity).
 Unlike verifiable credentials, presentations can contain only one proof object.

-It is verifier and holder responsibility to negotiate which proof must be used (CL AnonCreds of Non-AnonCreds Data Integrity) in the presentation:
+It is [[ref: verifier]] and [[ref: holder]] responsibility to negotiate which proof must be used (CL AnonCreds of Non-AnonCreds Data Integrity) in the presentation:

 * Generate an W3C AnonCreds presentation, with all it’s privacy-preserving power and predicates